2016 Colorado Rockies season

 The 2016 Colorado Rockies season was the franchise's 24th in Major League Baseball.
 It was the 22nd season the Rockies played their home games at Coors Field.
+The Rockies improve on their 68–94 record from 2015.
 After doing reasonably well most of the season and even posting a 54-53 (.505) record as late as August 3, they collapsed through the months of August and September, going an MLB-worst 21-34 in that span to finish 75-87, third place in the National League West, and missing the playoffs for the seventh consecutive season.
 At the end of the season Walt Weiss resigned his position as manager after 4 seasons at the helm.